RazrFalcon/resvg/README.md

 ## Safety

 resvg and most of its dependencies are pretty safe.
-The main exceptions are [tiny-skia] and files memory mapping.
+The main exception is fonts memory mapping.

 ## License